Whilst surrogacy isn’t a donor programme in the conventional sense, it may involve elements of our donor services.

 This transfers the rights and obligations from the surrogate to the intended parents providing certain conditions are met.
 To obtain a parental order:

-“Having undergone IVF treatment at other clinics we finally came to the Wessex due to its proximity to our surrogate and we couldn’t have been happier with our treatment there.
+“Having undergone IVF treatment at other clinics we finally came to TFP Simply Fertility due to its proximity to our surrogate and we couldn’t have been happier with our treatment there.
 All of the staff, from the receptionists to the consultants and everyone in between, were friendly, helpful, efficient and professional.
 We felt very comfortable whenever we were there and found the standard of care far exceeded that which we’d experienced at our other clinics.
-We will be forever grateful to Sue and her team for helping our dreams come true.”
+We will be forever grateful to the team for helping our dreams come true.”
 Surrogacy Commissioning Couple”

 “It really felt as though our consultant and fertility nurse were with us every step of the way, supporting us all and sharing the highs and lows of our journey.
 The care we received was exemplary and we were left feeling that the team was as excited and pleased by the news of our daughter’s birth as we were!
 Thank you, you made a difficult time of our lives much easier to navigate than we expected.”